Common Questions About ADHD & Productivity Coaching

 Each session concludes with a clear next step, usually generated by you, to carry forward between meetings.

-Coaching is conversational but purposeful.
 Over time, this rhythm builds awareness, steadier follow-through, and greater self-trust.

 -